sebmerkt/ride-share-compare/README.md

 ## Engineering challenges

 The ride-share data evolves over time.
 New versions of the Kafka applications account for the change in the data's schema.
 In order to not cause downtime of the pipeline, the update to newer code versions needs to happen during production time.
 Confluent Kafka uses a schema registry that allows the evolution of the data schema.
 Adding default values to the data schema allows for full backward and forward compatibility between old and new versions of the Kafka applications.
-These versions can then run in simultaneously
+These versions can then run in simultaneously and process and consume messages of all schema versions.

 ## Trade-offs